sy2002/QNICE-FPGA/doc/IO_Devices.md

 ## VGA

-As VGA is a very capable and thus complex device, we have but the documentation for this device in an own document: [doc/VGA_Features.md](VGA_Features.md)
+As VGA is a very capable and thus complex device, the documentation for this device is in an own document: [doc/VGA_Features.md](VGA_Features.md)

 ## HyperRAM